 Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 Model-generated code is untrusted by default.
-Even strong frontier models can produce code with security vulnerabilities or be manipulated through (malicious instructions hidden in files, tool output, or webpages) to write unsafe scripts.
+Even strong frontier models can produce code with security vulnerabilities or be manipulated through prompt injection (malicious instructions hidden in files, tool output, or webpages) to write unsafe scripts.
 When AI moves from merely generating code to executing it autonomously, the security boundary shifts entirely to the infrastructure layer.

 Without proper isolation, executed code inherits access exposed by the account, workspace, environment, and network where it runs.
-We delegate coding tasks to AI because we want automation, yet that automation needs strict containment so an injected instruction cannot directly read secrets or mutate production resources.
+We delegate coding tasks to AI because we want automation, yet that automation needs strict containment so an injected instruction can't directly read secrets or mutate production resources.

 This creates three core challenges: